-Knowledge and Understanding

-On completing the programme students should:
+Knowledge and Understanding On completing the programme students should:

 - A1.
-Have acquired a basic knowledge and understanding of topics and concepts in computing, physics, chemistry and mathematics (depending on the degree programme to be studied subsequently) - A2.
+Have acquired a basic knowledge and understanding of topics and concepts in computing, physics, chemistry and mathematics (depending on the degree programme - computing, physics, chemistry and mathematics (depending on the degree programme to be studied subsequently) - A2.
 Have developed the necessary practical skills to enable specified laboratory or field experiments to be carried out effectively and safely. - A3.
 Be able to apply appropriate quantitative methods to experimental data and to interpret experimental results - A4.
 Have an appreciation of the culture of UK higher education and its expectations of students - A5.
 Have knowledge and understanding of academic English in order to successfully start a degree programme at undergraduate level in the UK - A6.
-Understand the basic requirements for writing a competent essay/case study report or laboratory report
+Understand the basic requirements for writing a competent essay/case study report or laboratory report classes and reinforced through practice.
+Case studies and project work will involve an element of student research.